What Are User Personas In UX & Why Are They So Important In App Development?

 Since CSS frameworks are code libraries that abstract standard web designs use and simplify the process, they save time and effort when creating your website.
 With one stylesheet to edit, you have all the essential elements set up so that it’s easy for designers or developers — even without much coding experience — to jump right in.

-Let’s take a look at why web developers at your company should consider using CSS frameworks to leverage the most out of them — from speeding up the development process to giving you clean and symmetrical web layouts.
+Let’s look at why web developers at your company should consider using CSS. frameworks to leverage the most out of them — from speeding up the development process to giving you clean and symmetrical web layouts.

-It’s true that developers can hand-code everything in CSS and get the required formatting to a non-formatted web page that uses HTML.
-The sad reality is that it takes an awful lot of time and effort!
+Developers can indeed hand-code everything in CSS and get the required formatting to a non-formatted web page that uses HTML.
+However, the sad reality is that it takes an awful lot of time and effort!

-To style every single element on your website is time-consuming and cumbersome.
+Styling every single element on your website is time-consuming and cumbersome.
 In turn, CSS stylesheets can be a challenge to organise and manage.
-Even the tiniest style changes require you to write new rules, which at some point might turn your code into an interconnected mess.
+Moreover, even the tiniest style changes require you to write new rules, which may turn your code into an interconnected mess.
 That’s where the CSS frameworks come in.

-Fortunately, ready-to-use CSS frameworks allow for easy application of pre-defined styling properties like margins and background colours, among others, giving you much-needed relief when designing websites with extensive layouts in mind.
-The frameworks make your styling workflow productive, clean and maintainable.
-You’ll save time (and money!) by using one of the following pre-built components to create user-friendly interfaces without a lot of work on your side.
+Fortunately, ready-to-use CSS frameworks allow for easy application of pre-defined styling properties like margins and background colours, giving you much-needed relief when designing brilliant websites with extensive layouts in mind.
+In addition, the frameworks make your styling workflow productive, clean and maintainable.
+You’ll save time (and money!) by using one of the following pre-built components to create user-friendly interfaces without much work.

-Now that you understand why using CSS frameworks is beneficial to your project, let’s take a look at the Top 5 CSS Frameworks, along with their advantages and drawbacks, that your developers and designers can use in 2022.
+Now that we see why using CSS frameworks is beneficial to your project, let’s take a look at the Top 5 CSS Frameworks, along with their advantages and drawbacks, that your developers and designers can use.

 Bootstrap is hands down the most popular CSS framework for developing responsive and mobile-first websites.
 It contains HTML, CSS, and JS-based scripts for various web design functionality — and provides a collection of syntax for template designs.

 Initially released by Twitter developers Mark Otto and Jacob Thronton, the best thing about Bootstrap is that it makes it easy to create responsive websites that look great on all devices.
-What’s more, Bootstrap is open-source, meaning anyone can use it for personal or commercial use.
+Moreover, Bootstrap is open-source, meaning anyone can use it for personal or commercial use.

 The Bootstrap framework contains pre-written code that allows developers to build websites quickly.
 If your developers are not using Bootstrap, they’re missing out.